cjprybol/Mycelia/projects/viral-exposome/README.md

 - unable to build blast database with IMG/VR records due to IDs being >= 50 characters long, so did not bother blasting

-do variant calling of mapped reads against
+- [ ] do variant calling of mapped reads against references

-do binned co-assembly + graph-based variant-calling shared set of variants
+- [ ] do binned co-assembly w/ megabhit + graph-based variant-calling against reference w/ PGGB

 associate taxa/variant abundance with other taxa/host/location/season/